zion/stir/README.md

 #### Defining REST Reponse Objects
 SOAP and REST response objects are defined in the same way.
-See "Defining Response Objects below.
+See "Defining Response Objects" below.

 ## Testing SOAP Services